GingerV1k1ng/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 It's rather rare to see this in source code though.
 Often times, you will want to **prevent inlining until some other optimization happens**.
-This is also done with `NOINLINE`, but to control order in which optimizations are applied, we will need to master more black magic than we do now, so let's move on to specializing for now.
+This is also done with `NOINLINE`, but to control order in which optimizations are applied, we will need to master more black magic than we know now, so let's move on to specializing.

 ### Specializing